printpal-io/OctoPrint-BedCheckAI/README.md

     3. Scroll down to the <b>Plugin Settings</b> in the left-side selection menu and select <b>'Bed Check AI'</b>
 </p>
 <p>
-    The Settings for PrintWatch include:
+    The Settings for BedCheckAI include:
 </p>
 <table>
   <tr>